RajeevRaj-xplorer/LocalGPTAnalytics/README.md

 # GPTAnalytics

 A Windows desktop application for interacting with a local Llama LLM using a modern chat interface.
 Built with Electron and React, featuring live streaming of LLM responses and a clean Material-UI design.
+This has been built completely with Cursor AI as an experiment to create an app from scratch with Cursor.

 ## Features
 - Electron-based desktop app (cross-platform, tested on Windows)